 The bird dog row is an ode to movement mechanics.
-It may not be the most glamorous side of fitness, but it’s darn right important for both athletic performance and everyday living.
+This may not be the most glamorous side of fitness, but it’s incredibly important for both athletic performance and everyday living.

 The bird dog row combines two common exercises… the bird dog and the single arm row.

 Like peanut butter and jelly, these two exercises pair beautifully together to create a challenging movement you’ll definitely want to try in your next workout.